I’ve always got craft sticks in the supply closet.

 One had an idea in mind before she even started and the other went with the flow to see what would happen.

-I love the way they ended up.
+I love the way their craft stick art projects turned out.
 I love the way their minds work.

-The contrast of the colored craft sticks with the black canvas was so striking.
-I'm so glad we used that instead of plain paper.
+The contrast of the colored craft sticks with the black canvas on our craft stick collage was so striking.
+I’m so glad we used that instead of plain paper.

 I think I need a pile of black cardboard around for creating.
 It would be a great canvas for chalk pastels and other collages.
 What would you use it for?